 I am not going to dive in on this as you can search for more information on Google (or whatever search engine you like to use).

-Talking about containers…
+Talking a bit about containers

 It’s known that the most famous container runtime is Docker although Podman seems to be the direct rival (perspective only from my understanding, which is little)